The name.

 The letter goes deep on one thing a week.
 Real sources, plain language, honest about where the research lands and where it doesn't.
 The library is the reading that changes how you see everything else.
 The spaces are coming when they're ready.

-I'm Laura.
+I’m Laura.
 I live in the Netherlands with my husband and our son.
 I have ADHD, diagnosed late, which means hyperfocus is a real working mode and not a metaphor.
-I have a chronic illness that means I think about energy and the body from the inside, not from a content brief.
+I have a chronic illness that means I think about energy and the body from the inside.

 I went deep on gut health and fertility during our IVF preparation and never really came back up.
 That season is where a lot of this started.
 The research became how I cared for my family when caring felt impossible, and the habit stuck.